Reading for pleasure

 Use library search and get a book transferred to the campus of your choice.

-We've curated some reading lists of our top picks for fiction:
+We've curated some reading lists of our top reading for pleasure picks:

-Our click-and-collect service currently replaces browsing.
-Use library search or our reading lists to choose an item, then request to collect it from the campus of your choice.
+Use library search or our reading lists to choose an item, and request to collect it from the campus of your choice.

 Where to find our collection